survivejs/js_tricks_and_tips/presentations/agilejkl2013/slides.md

 - Synchronization, offline-usage (mobile apps), skills, time, budget...
 - A bit like fashion.
 New techs come and go.
 Different answer each time you ask.
 - Up and coming?
 [Meteor](http://meteor.com/), [Derby](http://derbyjs.com/)

 ---

+title: Recap
+class: big
+build_lists: true

+- Web dev is as hard as you make it
+- Especially on the bleeding edge
+- Fortunately a bit of tape fixes anything
+- Mobile on the rise, native HTML5 apps not mainstream yet
+- Web architectures - from monoliths to distributed

+---

+title: JavaScript Tricks
+class: segue dark nobackground

+---